 - Careers: Graduates of the associate in science (AS) degree in paralegal may be eligible for paralegal positions in private law firms, businesses, nonprofit organizations, and government agencies.
 Legal secretary certificate recipients may be eligible for work as secretaries, office managers, clerks, or administrative assistants in a law related organization.

-- Employers: The United States Department of Labor publishes the Occupational Outlook Handbook with additional information about careers as paralegals and legal secretaries.
+- Employers: The United States Department of Labor publishes the Occupational Outlook Handbook with additional information about careers in paralegals and legal secretaries.